 \subsection{Defect analysis}

-After obtaining orientation fields, one can detect defects by computing the winding numbers of individual points \cite{mermin1979topological}, which can be calculated by counting the orientation changes around the point within a predefined window size.
-Nevertheless, due to complex signals and numerical errors in computing winding numbers, some defects will be missed by using the PolScope orientation field (see Figure \ref{defect_challenge} Left), for example, when they are too small or too close to other defects in regions with complex topology.
-The orientation fields calculated by our method significantly improve defect detection results (see Figure \ref{flore_compare} in the Experiments section).
-However, in a non-equilibrium system of active nematics where moving speed and intensity change constantly, it is possible that one defect is detected in one frame but missed in the next (see Figure \ref{defect_challenge} Right).
-This can cause the defect detection algorithm to lose track of detects in consecutive frames and result in inaccurate measurement of defect annihilation and proliferation rates.
+One can detect defects by computing the winding numbers of individual points in the director fields \cite{mermin1979topological} by counting the local orientation changes centralized at each point within a predefined window size.
+Nevertheless, the director fields are discretized at the pixel level, which can lead to inaccurate winding number calculations.
+Some defects may not be detected even from more accurate director fields such as those calculated by PolScope (see Figure \ref{polscope_defect} in Appendix A.6) and our machine learning approach (see Figure \ref{defect_challenge}, Left), due to various factors.
+These include over-exposed regions in the raw image, leading to an over-smoothed director field; or regions with high local defect densities, where the distance between the defects is smaller than the window size when calculating the winding number.
+The director fields calculated by our method significantly improve defect detection results (see Figure \ref{flore_compare} in the Experiments section).
+However, in a non-equilibrium system of active nematics where speed and density change, it is possible that a defect is detected in one frame but missed in the next (see Figure \ref{defect_challenge} Right).
+This can cause the defect tracking algorithm to lose track of detects in consecutive frames and result in inaccurate measurement of defect annihilation and proliferation rates.

 To tackle this problem, we match defects detected in three consecutive frames (at time points $t-1$, $t$, and $t+1$) using a graduated assignment algorithm \cite{gold1996graduated}, and use the matching results to recover missing defects in the $t$-th frame.
 The coordinates of the rescued defects are interpolated using the coordinates of their matched defects at time $t-1$ and $t+1$.
 This allows for more accurate defect detection and tracking over time, see Figure \ref{lowatp}, Figure \ref{highatp}, and Figure \ref{defect_threshold}.
-Please refer to Sections 3.3 and 3.4 for more results and discussions.
+Please refer to Section 3.3 and 3.4 for more results and discussions.

 Finally, we trained a model with four ResNet blocks (32, 64, 128, and 256 channels, respectively) to estimate the orientation of a defect.
-The input to the model is a $64 \times 64$ patch centered at a defect, and the output is the angle of the detection.
-The model error is also measured by the MSE between the estimated angles and the manually labeled ground truth.
+The input to the model is a 64 $\times$ 64 patch centered at a defect, and the output is the angle of the defect.
+The model error is also measured by the Mean Absolute Error (MAE) between the estimated angles and the manually labeled ground-truth.